HYPER-THEORY/Ink3D/README.md

 ### Getting Started ###

-- Just a few lines of code to render a Question Block.
+- A few lines of code to render a question block.

 ```
 #include "ink/utils/Everything.h"